 Part Three of this report contains the detailed tabulations of outlays accounts, by organizational unit showing the various transactions that relate to such accounts which affect the budget surplus or deficit of the Government.
-The accounts are arranged according to general, special, revolving, management and trust funds; showing the titles, period of availability, and account symbols.
+The accounts are arranged according to general, special, revolving, management and trust funds; showing the titles, period of availability and account symbols.
 Following are explanations of the column headings in the tabulations.

-- Balances beginning of fiscal year The amounts shown in the first money column represent ending balances as of the close of the preceding fiscal year.
-An analysis of the totals of these balances, expressed in terms of Fund Resources, is presented on the basis of reports of the administrative agencies, in accordance with the Treasury Financial Manual. - A. Fund Resources include: - a.
-Undisbursed balances (by fiscal year account). - Investments in Federal securities The amounts represent investment holding (as par value) of Government accounts in public debt or agency securities. - c.
-Unfunded contract authority These amounts represent unused authority. - d.
-Funds held outside the Treasury These amounts represent cash held outside Treasury, including cashier funds. - e.
-Borrowing authority Borrowing authority may be classified as either "definite" or "indefinite."
+1. Balances beginning of fiscal year

+The amounts shown in the first money column represent ending balances as of the close of the preceding fiscal year.
+An analysis of the totals of these balances, expressed in terms of Fund Resources, is presented on the basis of reports of the administrative agencies, in accordance with the Treasury Financial Manual.
+Fund Resources include:

+- Undisbursed balances (by fiscal year account) - Investments in Federal securities-represent investment holding (as par value) of Government accounts in public debt or agency securities. - Unfunded contract authority-represent unused authority. - Funds held outside the Treasury-represent cash held outside Treasury, including cashier funds. - Borrowing authority-may be classified as either "definite" or "indefinite."
 Definite authority to borrow is stated by law as a specific aggregate sum that cumulative borrowings cannot exceed.
 Indefinite borrowing authority is categorized as either (1) unlimited borrowing authority whereby the law allows the agency to borrow as needed or (2) authority set by legislative ceiling whereby the law allows the agency to borrow as needed but sets a specific dollar limit on the amount outstanding at any one time.
 For accounts with definite borrowing authority, these amounts represent unused authority.
 For accounts with indefinite borrowing authority, these amounts represent those unpaid obligations covered by borrowing authority at the beginning of the fiscal year.